Javadyakuza/TIP3-Docs/Deployments/External/TokenWallet.md

   );

   /*
-    Call the deployWallet in the TokenRoot contract
+    Call the deployWallet method on the TokenRoot contract */ await tokenRoot.methods
-  */
-  await tokenRoot.methods
     .deployWallet({